StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 #### Windows

-Edge uses `VDAVideoDecocder` to call `MFT` (need to install `HEVC Video Extension`, Edge 117 ~ 121 uses `MediaFoundationRenderer`, and switch back to the original `VDAVideoDecocder` after version 122) to finish the HEVC HW decoding which is the same tech behind `Movies and TV` builtin system app.
+Edge uses `VDAVideoDecocder` to call `MFT` (need to install `HEVC Video Extension`, Edge 117 ~ 121 uses `MediaFoundationRenderer`, and switch back to the original `VDAVideoDecocder` after version 122) to finish the HEVC decoding which is the same tech behind `Movies and TV` builtin system app.

-Firefox (>= 120, experimental, need to manually set `media.wmf.hevc.enabled=1` to enable the feature) uses DXVA MFT (need to install `HEVC Video Extension`) to finish the HEVC HW decoding which is the same tech behind `Movies and TV` builtin system app.
+Firefox (>= 120, experimental, need to manually set `media.wmf.hevc.enabled=1` to enable the feature) uses `MFT` (need to install `HEVC Video Extension`) to finish the HEVC decoding which is the same tech behind `Movies and TV` builtin system app.

+When using `MFT`, If the device does not have hardware decoding support of a specific profile (i.e. NVIDIA GTX 745 does not support Main10 profile) or resolution (i.e. NVIDIA GTX 960 does not support resolutions above 4K), `MFT` will automatically switch to software decoding.

 Chrome uses `D3D11VideoDecoder` to call `D3D11VA` (no need to install anything) to finish the HEVC HW decoding which is the same tech behind video players like `VLC`.